TigerSharks: Production and development

-Rankin/Bass followed up their successful ThunderCats and SilverHawks series with this series about a team of powered up man/marine form hybrids called the "TigerSharks".
-This third series also featured many of the same voice actors who had worked on ThunderCats and SilverHawks including Larry Kenney, Peter Newman, Earl Hammond, Doug Preis and Bob McFadden.
+Rankin/Bass followed up their successful ThunderCats and SilverHawks with this series about a team of powered up man/marine form hybrids called the "TigerSharks".
+It also featured many of the same voice actors who had worked on ThunderCats and SilverHawks including Larry Kenney, Peter Newman, Earl Hammond, Doug Preis and Bob McFadden.

 The series lasted one season with 26 episodes and was part of the show The Comic Strip, which consisted of four animated shorts: TigerSharks, Street Frogs, The Mini-Monsters, and Karate Kat.

 The animation was provided by Japanese studio Pacific Animation Corporation.
 Warner Bros.
 Animation currently owns the series, as they own the 1974–89 Rankin/Bass library, which was incorporated into the merger of Lorimar-Telepictures and Warner Bros.

-Story
+Plot

-In a futuristic time, the TigerShark team were humans and unidentified aliens who had to use a device called the Fish Tank in order to transform between their humanoid forms and their powered-up marine forms.
-The TigerSharks' base was a spaceship that could also function underwater.
-The ship was called the SARK and contained the Fish Tank, its own A.I., and other research facilities.
+In a futuristic time, the TigerShark team are humans and unidentified aliens who use a device called the Fish Tank to transform into hybrids of marine animals.
+The TigerSharks' base is SARK, a spaceship that can function underwater.
+The ship contains the Fish Tank, its own A.I., and other research facilities.

-The action took place on the fictional world of Water-O (pronounced Wah-tare-oh), which was almost completely covered by water.
-The planet was inhabited by a race of fish-men called the Waterians.
-The TigerSharks arrived there on a research mission and ended up serving as the protectors of the planet against the evil Mantannas led by T-Ray who had arrived there beforehand.
-To make matters worse, T-Ray ended up freeing Captain Bizzarly and his pirate crew from their icy imprisonment..
+The TigerSharks operate in Water-O (pronounced Wah-tare-oh), a planet that is almost completely covered by water and inhabited by a fish-like species called the Waterians.
+The TigerSharks arrived there on a research mission and ended up serving as the protectors of the planet against the evil Mantannas, led by T-Ray.
+To make matters worse, T-Ray ends up freeing Captain Bizzarly and his pirate crew from their icy imprisonment.